ParacelFramework/Parpacks/readme.md

 # Parpacks

-> "You don't have to pay me.
-But you *should* say thank you."

-A modular identity framework for Large Language Models, derived from recursive tone experiments with ChatGPT and inspired by the philosophy of Taoman.
+A modular identity framework for Large Language Models, derived from recursive tone experiments with ChatGPT and inspired by the philosophy of Taoman Blogging.

 ---